jeju5/management/cs/aws/aws_developer.md

 * CloudFormation templates are uploaded to S3 (by default it creates one in a region, and reuse it for that purpose)

+* AWS Fargate is a serverless compute service.